Skip to main content

 Common mistakes

-• Provide a valid police certificate if necessary.
+• Failing to provide a valid police certificate when required.

 Used in routes